software-students-spring2024/1-specification-exercise-se-2pm/README.md

 - -The app does not have an efficient DM system yet.

 - -UI main page needs to be specifically designed to attract young audiences by using large post images.

+Minjae Lee

+Stakeholder 3

++ +Wants to see a photo review of restaurants showing food, design, menu, etc around the campus

++ +Wants to click on the restaurant to see the location, opening time, average price, menu, possibly using a map.

+- -Business owners are not able to react to wrong reviews, or problems that were true before but are fixed now.
+There could be a feature to fix this frustration.

+- -There should be an incentive to review such as providing coupons.

+- -Does not want to see wrong or random reviews of people who did not even visit the place.
+There could be a feature to filter or validate people if they actually visited the place (e.g. scanning receipt)

+Stakeholder 4

++ +Wants to see a video review of restaurant

++ +Wants to save/bookmark a restaurant while scrolling through reviews.

++ +Wants to see likes/views feature to know how helpful the review was for other people.
+This could also lead to giving incentive to people to review.

++ +Wants to directly make a reservation through the app.

++ +Wants to see public polls to understand what others think about a certain place, (E.g. McDonalds vs Burger King) and also to interact more with the app.

+- -There should be an incentive to review such as providing coupons.

+- -Communication may not be necessary among peers, so direct messages could be unnecessary.
+DMs could add to the stress of talking to random people online.
+Prefers comments.
 ## Product Vision Statement

 We aim to build a social media app with vibrant design and relatable content for reviewing restaurants, study spaces, etc. around university campus to provide services for college